 The policy is usually set for a term of 6 or 12 months, where the insured pays monthly premiums to keep it enforced.
 If the insured stops paying premiums, the insurance provider will stop coverage immediately.
 If the uninsured driver causes an accident while driving, then they are personally on the hook for the costs of damages.

-In the section below, “How Is Car Insurance Priced?” the listed factors can impact how your rates go up or down, depending on which factors are allowed at the state level.
+Many factors can impact how your rates go up or down, depending on which factors are allowed at the state level.
 You may see your rates go up if you move to a zip code prone to car accidents or car theft.
-Or, your rates can drop when you pass the age of 25.
+Or, your rates can drop when you are older than the age of 25.

 Periodically, insurance companies review the status of policyholders to determine appropriate rates.
 In practice, this happens when renewing policies every 6 or 12 months.
 When an insurance provider reviews a policyholder’s records for renewal and finds accidents, traffic violations, or drops in credit score (some states disallow the credit check practice), they will adjust the policyholder’s rates to reflect the increase in driver risk.
 Accidents and violations will only make your rates go up; avoiding them is the most effective way to keep paying low premiums.